the-corg/full-stack-open/README.md

 - `part7/country-hook`: Exercise 7.7, implementing a custom hook that fetches data from a REST API
 - `part7/ultimate-hooks`: Exercise 7.8, implementing a custom hook that communicates with the backend
 ### c.
 More about styles
+### d.
+Webpack
+### e.
+Class components, Miscellaneous
+### f.
+Exercises: extending the bloglist
+- `part7/bloglist-frontend`: Exercises 7.9-7.13, improving the React app developed in part 5 to use Redux for state management

 In progress...

 ---